 Conclusion

 Managing WordPress plugins with WP-CLI offers numerous advantages.
-By using WP-CLI, you can significantly speed up and simplify the maintenance of your website while reducing the risk of human error.
-Not only does WP-CLI allow for quick installation, updating and management of plugins, but it also offers the ability to automate these tasks, which is especially useful when maintaining large or complex websites.
+By using WP-CLI, you can significantly speed up and simplify your website maintenance while reducing the risk of human error.
+Not only does WP-CLI allow for quick installation, updating, and management of plugins, but it also offers the ability to automate these tasks, which is especially useful when maintaining large or complex websites.